Walk into any bookshop ten years ago and you’d struggle to find a single book on the science of happiness. Now, you’ll find dozens.

 Having positive expectations of people and situations can have a dramatic impact.

 But the same is true of negative expectations.
-Many of us may have found this at work: a poor experience with a colleague leads us to believe that all future interactions with that person will also go
+Many of us may have found this at work: a poor experience with a colleague leads us to believe that all future interactions with that person will also go badly.
+This not only affects how we approach those interactions, but how they play out as well.

 So try to refocus your expectations of those more ‘difficult’ colleagues.
 After all, as Abraham Lincoln once put it: ‘Look for the bad in people and you will surely find it.’